dogweather/forkful/content/en/javascript/dates-and-times/parsing-a-date-from-a-string.md

   \ representations into JavaScript `Date` objects, facilitating date manipulations,\u2026"
 lastmod: '2024-03-13T22:45:00.442487-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string allows programmers to convert textual date\
-  \ representations into JavaScript `Date` objects, facilitating date manipulations,\u2026"
+summary: Parsing a date from a string allows programmers to convert textual date representations into JavaScript `Date` objects, facilitating date manipulations, comparisons, and formatting operations.
 title: Parsing a date from a string
 weight: 30
 ---